Hydrogen diffusion in the lower mantle revealed by machine learning potentials: Introduction

-Electrical conductivity of the Earth's lower mantle exhibits significant variations both radially and laterally revealed by geomagnetic observations \citep[e.g.,][]{Olsen1999b, Verhoeven2021a, Tarits2010a, Khan2011}.
-Yet, the source of these heterogeneities remains enigmatic.
-The electrical conductivity of the lower mantle is sensitive to the presence of a trace amount of hydrogen due to its high mobility \citep{Karato1990a}.
-Consequently, the heterogeneous electrical conductivity may be caused by the heterogeneous distribution of water \citep{Hae2006a,Ohtani2021a, Sun2015a, Zhou2022a}.
+Electrical conductivity of the Earth's lower mantle exhibits significant variations both radially and laterally revealed by geomagnetic observations \cite<e.g.,>{Olsen1999b, Verhoeven2021a, Tarits2010a, Khan2011}. {Using three-dimensional electromagnetic inversion, {\citeA{Tarits2010a}} reported a laterally heterogeneous conductivity structure at the depth range of 900-1400 km.
+In addition, with resolution limited to the depth range of $\sim$500--1200 km, {\citeA{Khan2011}} found lateral variations in electrical conductivity throughout the mantle, and the magnitude of the variation reaches 1 S\;m$^{-1}$.} Yet, the source of these heterogeneities remains enigmatic.
+The electrical conductivity of the lower mantle is sensitive to the presence of a trace amount of hydrogen due to its high mobility \cite{Karato1990a}.
+Consequently, the heterogeneous electrical conductivity may be caused by the heterogeneous distribution of water \cite{Hae2006a,Ohtani2021a, Sun2015a, Zhou2022a}.
 Assessing this hypothesis requires a thorough understanding of hydrogen diffusivity in bridgmanite and post-perovskite, as both the distribution of water in the lower mantle and hydrogen's contribution to electrical conductivity are governed by the diffusion of hydrogen.
 However, neither theoretical nor experimental data of hydrogen diffusivity in bridgmanite or post-perovskite are currently available.

 In this study, we perform molecular dynamics (MD) simulations driven by machine learning potentials to investigate the hydrogen diffusion in bridgmanite and post-perovskite.
-Calculating diffusivity using \textit{ab initio} molecular dynamics (AIMD) simulations is straightforward and well-developed, with no {\it ad hoc} diffusion pathway assumed.
-Deriving a statistically robust result, however, is very costly, especially when the diffusion of atoms is sluggish \citep[e.g.,][]{Caracas2017a}.
-Moreover, a system composed of thousands of atoms or even tens of thousands of atoms is required to simulate bridgmanite and post-perovskite with realistic water contents of less than thousands of ppm, which exceeds the capacity of \textit{ab initio} methods.
+Calculating diffusivity using \textit{ab initio} molecular dynamics (AIMD) simulations is straightforward and well-developed, with no {\it ad hoc} diffusion pathway assumed. {In these simulations, atoms move in a periodic box driven by Newtonian dynamics, with interatomic forces computed by the density functional theory (DFT), and diffusivity is directly derived from trajectories of atoms.} Deriving a statistically robust result, however, is very costly, especially when the diffusion of atoms is sluggish \cite<e.g.,>{Caracas2017a}.
+Moreover, a system composed of thousands of atoms or even tens of thousands of atoms is required to simulate bridgmanite and post-perovskite with realistic water contents of less than thousands of ppm, which exceeds the capacity of \textit{ab initio} methods, {where computational cost scales to the third or fourth power of the number of electrons}.